 History, tourist information, and nearby accommodation

 Trewithen means "house of the trees" and the description describes perfectly this attractive Georgian house set amidst enjoyable woodland gardens and parkland.
 The house at Trewithen was begun in 1730 by Philip Hawkins, though the impressive south front is a product of 1763.
 The interior boasts a series of family rooms filled with furniture and paintings collected by the Hawkins family over generations.

 Though Trewithen House is an enjoyable place to visit, most people come for the superb gardens.
-The grounds of Trewithen were landscaped at the same time as the house, and remodeled as woodland gardens in the 19th century.
-A major transformation took place in the early 20th century, when George Johnstone inheirited the estate.
+The grounds of Trewithen were landscaped at the same time as the house and remodelled as woodland gardens in the 19th century.
+A major transformation took place in the early 20th century when George Johnstone inherited the estate.

 Address: Grampound Road, Truro, Cornwall, England, TR2 4DD

 Attraction Type: Historic House